 Corn borers are the caterpillar of a yellowish-brown moth with dark, wavy bands across the wings.
 The borer usually has a bit of a pale pink color.
 The eggs are whitish-yellow and laid in clusters on the underside of the leaves.

 - Use the organic pesticide, BTK (bacillus thuringiensis Kurstaki).
-BTK is a naturally occuring microorganism that sickens and kills caterpillars without harming butterflies, bees, and other beneficial insects.
+BTK is a naturally occurring microorganism that sickens and kills caterpillars without harming butterflies, bees, and other beneficial insects.
 There are varied opinions regarding the safety of BTK, but it’s classified as an organic treatment and is certainly safer than using a more toxic pesticide.

 Plants to Watch for: